OWASP/DevGuide/README.md

-## This repository has been migrated to [OWASP/www-project-developer-guide][owaspdevguide]

-OWASP has moved to a 'web first' philosophy and moving away from downloads.
-We will still be providing PDF and ePub, but the emphasis will be on providing web page documents.
+## OWASP Foundation Developer Guide

+The Developer Guide is one of the original documents from OWASP and so has a long history.
+The original DevGuide repository has many of the [previous versions][versions] going back to the [very first version 1.0][original] release from 2002.

+This is the content for the Developer Guide document, the [DevGuide repository][devguide], the latest version of this guide is accessible as a [web document][latest].

-The [OWASP project page][owaspdevguide] is at present the source of the OWASP Developer Guide document.
+The content for the OWASP Developer Guide [project pages][project-pages] is in its own [repo][project-repo].

+### Contributing

+Contributions and suggestions for the Developer Guide are all welcome;
+make a start by reading the [contributing guidelines][guide] and follow the [contributing code of conduct][conduct].

+For other contributions to these pages please [create an issue][issues] or open a [pull request][request].

+The easiest way to get in contact with the development community for this documentation project is via the OWASP Slack [#project-developer-guide][project] project channel (you may need to [subscribe](https://owasp.org/slack/invite) first).

+[The wiki][wiki] contains more information about the project's background and purpose.

 If you have forked this repo, note that [the default branch has been renamed][FAQ1] to `main`.

-## Contributing

-[The wiki][wiki] contains more information about the project's background and purpose.

-## Contact
+### Project leaders / editors

 The DevGuide leaders are: